mhmdao/Credit-Score-Classification/README.md

 ### **3️⃣ Results & Insights**
 - **Feature Importance**: Outstanding Debt, Late Payments and interest rates significantly impact credit scores.
 - **Best Model:** Gradient boosting achieved the highest accuracy (~87%).
 - **Key Finding:** Customers with less outstanding debt and less interest rate tend to have **Good** credit scores.
 Secondly, people with middle range values of debt has a higher probability of poor credit score / more chance of loan default, which is likely because of other features such as salary or interest rate.
-Secondly, while the top 9 features significantly impact predictions, the sum of the 15 less important features also plays a crucial role in predicting the credit score based on the shap values.
+Also, while the top 9 features significantly impact predictions, the sum of the 15 less important features also plays a crucial role in predicting the credit score based on the shap values.
 Therefore, they should not necessarily be removed from the model.